Generic Name: bortezomib (bor-TEZ-oh-mib)

 If OVERDOSE is suspected:

-Velcade is usually handled and stored by a health care provider.
-If you are using Velcade at home, store Velcade as directed by your pharmacist or health care provider.
-Keep Velcade out of the reach of children and away from pets.
+Velcade is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about Velcade, please talk with your doctor, pharmacist, or other health care provider.